yhynoo/8bit-minimal/about.md

 0x6         A = A + X

 0x7         Perform a bitwise AND between X and A (modifies A).
-0x8         Perform a bitwise XOR between X and A (modifies A).
+0x8         Perform a bitwise OR between X and A (modifies A).
+0x9         ASL (modifies A)

 0xA a       Store return address in stack and jump to the address a.
 0xB a       Store return address in stack and jump to the address a if the equal flag is on.